petervaro/python/README.md

 ***WORK IN PROGRESS***

-After using the syntax highlight within the text editor, using it online with the same colors and highlights is the next step forward!
+After using the syntax highlighting within the text editor, using it online with the same colors and highlights is the next step forward!
 Thanks to Craig Campbell and his amazing [`Rainbow.js`](http://craig.is/making/rainbows/) this is also possible!

-*Unfortunately at the moment a few features are missing from `Rainbow.js`, meaning it isn't as powerful and complete as the tmLanguage files.. so for now I wait :)*
+*Unfortunately at the moment a few features are missing from `Rainbow.js`, meaning it isn't as powerful and complete as the tmLanguage files, so for now I wait :)*

 ### New is better